AlphaPolis: History

 The company is listed on the Tokyo Stock Exchange and has been since October 2014.

 AlphaPolis released the Alpha Manga app in August, 2021 to read AlphaPolis manga on iPhone and Android phones.
 Several of the AlphaManga titles were subsequently made available through Crunchyroll.

 On July 31, 2025, AlphaPolis announced the acquisition of anime studio White Fox.
+It also acquired the 3DCG animation studio NIA Animation on February 14, 2026.